Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 pigeonhole_geometry (Rust only)

-pub fn pigeonhole_geometry(&self) -> &PigeonholeGeometry
+pub fn pigeonhole_geometry(&self) -> PigeonholeGeometry

 Utility